PeterGrossmann83/oauth2-envoy/readme.md

 The response will be a JSON-String containing the access-token.
 Copy the access token to your clipboard.

-### Use the acces token to send second request to service
+### Use the access token to send second request to service
-in bash call 'curl -v -H 'Accept: application/json' -H "Authorization: Bearer **your_accesstoken**" http://localhost:1234' You will get a response of http '200 ok' with html-title 'Hello World', because now your client is authenticated.
+in bash call 'curl -v -H 'Accept: application/json' -H "Authorization: Bearer **your_accesstoken**" http://localhost:1234'' You will get a response of http '200 ok' with html-title 'Hello World', because now your client is authenticated.